RaphaelBRodrigues/vtex-utils-extension/README.md

-# VHelpx
+# VHelpx - VTEX Utils

 ![Licence](https://img.shields.io/badge/license-GNU-blue)
 ![Chrome Web Store Users](https://img.shields.io/chrome-web-store/users/pbeccppphodgankmbikfdlodceghmmgo.svg)
 ![Chrome Web Store Users](https://img.shields.io/chrome-web-store/stars/pbeccppphodgankmbikfdlodceghmmgo.svg)

-[VHelpx](http://vtex.raphaelbr.dev/) is a browser extension with some helpers that will make easier the life of those who work with the [VTEX](https://vtex.com/) ecosystem.
+[VHelpx](https://chrome.google.com/webstore/detail/vhelpx-vtex-utils/pbeccppphodgankmbikfdlodceghmmgo) is a browser extension with some helpers that will make easier the life of those who work with the [VTEX](https://vtex.com/) ecosystem.

 ## Some Features:
 * Local Login: Set the cookie VtexIdclientAutCookie that is used to authenticate the user in the plataform.